tensory/HowToGit/README.md

 0. Start with a Github account.
 Make sure you know your username and password.

 1. Go to a directory on your computer where you'd like to maintain projects.
-I have a `/Users/ari/Projects` directory where all my random project repos live.
+I have a `/Users/ari/Projects` directory where all my random projects live.
 Inside that, __do not__ create a directory just for your new project, because `git clone` will create it for you.

 2. Go to the URL of the Github repository.
+This will be something like `https://github.com/tensory/Treasury`.
 You're going to "clone" it on your computer.
 In your terminal window, type `git clone ` with a space after the word 'clone' but do not press Enter yet.

-	Click the "HTTP" button on the repo's page.
+	Click the "HTTPS" link in the right-hand-side column on the repo's main page.
 Copy the repository URL (it starts with https and ends with .git) to the clipboard and paste it after `git clone `.
 Now you can press Enter.

 	For my repo on Github named "Treasury" this looks like:
 	`$ git clone https://github.com/tensory/Treasury.git`